 Specific duties differ from state to state.
 The duties of a county sheriff tend to be different than those of a police chief.
 For example, they may not be responsible for street or patrol-level law enforcement.
 Sheriffs and their deputies are responsible for all law enforcement of their jurisdiction.
 They will have arrest powers in all cities, towns, and villages located within their county.

 The agency headed by a sheriff is usually called a sheriff’s department or sheriff’s office.
 Law enforcement officers working for a sheriff’s office are deputized by the sheriff and are typically referred to as a deputy sheriff, sheriff’s deputy, sheriff’s police or sheriff’s officer.
 In some states a sheriff may just be an elected civilian official lacking police powers who oversees the department.

 Of the 50 U.S. states, 48 have sheriffs.
 Only Alaska (which has no counties), Connecticut (which has state marshals) and Hawaii (just Deputy Sheriffs that serve in the Hawaii Department of Public Safety) do not employ county sheriffs.

 Of all local elections, choosing a sheriff is where voters have direct influence over law enforcement policies.

 As mentioned above, a sheriff is the highest ranking law enforcement officer in the county.
 They don’t have to answer to a board of supervisors or even a county administrator.
 The job comes with a decent salary, and it offers control of a substantial department operating budget.

 Because a sheriff’s elected term is four to six years – with the potential for re-election – it is a stable job with a lot of responsibility.
 It can also serve as a stepping stone for individuals who are looking to build their political base and seek higher office in the future.

-Before a potential candidate for sheriff decides to run for office, he or she should be sure that they are prepared to handle the campaign – and are capable of actually serving if they are elected.
+Before a potential candidate for sheriff decides to run for office, he or she should be sure that they are prepared to handle the election campaign – and are capable of actually serving if they are elected.